hyperledger-archives/quilt/CONTRIBUTING.md

 ### STREAM Protocol

 STREAM is the transport protocol that is used to establish a connection between two enitities on the Interledger and exchange money and data between them.
-No implemetation is available in Java yet, *THIS IS A GREAT, BUT ADVANCED, COPNTRIBUTION TO TACKLE*.
+No implemetation is available in Java yet, *THIS IS A GREAT, BUT ADVANCED, CONTRIBUTION TO TACKLE*.